wolffles/game-iverse/README.md

 ```

 ### You can use a bundler like webpack or browserify
-I'd suggest taking a look at browserify
+I'd suggest taking a look at browserify.
-examples coming soon
+Examples coming soon.

 ### Contributors
 jeff-ong